sephajebi/home/_pages/publications.md

 **3. List-\\(k\\)-Coloring \\(H\\)-free graphs for all \\(k>4\\).**\
 with Maria Chudnovsky and Sophie Spirkl.

-**2. Chordal induced subgraphs in even-hole-free graphs of large treewidth.**
+**2. Chordal graphs, even-hole-free graphs and sparse obstructions to bounded treewidth.**

 **1. Proof labelling schemes for forbidden induced subgraphs.**\